bigmlcom/bigml-node/docs/index.md

                                  'ae579e7e53fb9abd646a6ff8aa99d4afe83ac291',
                                  true);

-If your BigML install is not in `bigml.io` you can adapt your connection to point to your customized domain.
+If your BigML installation is not in `bigml.io` you can adapt your connection to point to your customized domain.
 For instance, if your user is in the australian site, your domain should point to `au.bigml.io`.
 This can be achieved by adding the::